 Last week’s obliteration of the Voice of America, the radio and TV platform owned and operated by America as a bastion of democracy for the rest of the world is no more.

 All told, 1,300 journalists, producers, and staffers were terminated, effectively eliminating VOA and sister networks, including Radio Marti and Radio Free Europe.
-Most of us do not listen to these services – we are not the target audience. but in aggregate, the networks have a cume of 420 million in more than 100 countries, broadcasting in 63 languages.
+Most of us do not listen to these services – we are not the target audience.
+But in aggregate, the networks have a cume of 420 million in more than 100 countries, broadcasting in 63 languages.

 The VOA’s parent, the U.S. Agency for Global Media, is the next thing to go in the DOGE movement led by Elon Musk at President Trump’s direction.
 The new administration is ridding itself of institutions and agencies that have been a part of America for decades and decades.
-Along with all those employees, USAGM’s leadership is out, including VOA Director Michael Abramovitz who now finds himself on “administrative leave.”
+Along with all those employees, USAGM’s leadership is out, including VOA Director Michael Abramowitz who now finds himself on “administrative leave.”

 With expense cutting as the operational rationale for the chaos, the last 50-odd days have seen the defunding of many U.S. agencies and departments.
 We’re told America is saving untold billions as a result of all these employee purges.
 But at what cost?
 Whether it’s research dollars to cure diseases, support staff to keep national parks operating, key personnel at the Veteran’s Administration, or weather service employees warning us about natural disasters, our country is changing before our very eyes.